macioosch/reverse-ssh-tunnel-pierogies/tunneling.markdown

+# Logging in remotely to your firewalled PC at work using a reverse SSH tunnel.

 You can't log in remotely to a computer at work or school because their firewall won't let you?
 If you have an account on a Unix-like PC where you can run `ssh` and access the internet, you *can* log in to it remotely!
 Here's what you can do to gain remote access to your firewalled PC, by automatically logging *from work to your home PC* and then using that connection the other way around: to log to your work PC from home.